YAMAHA XSR900 (2016 - on) Review

 It runs the same shock and forks as the MT-09, but with different springs and settings to manage the different riding position and weight.
 It doesn’t have the Supermoto feeling of the MT-09, nor does the front end platter like the Tracer’s when you push it.

 The motor is the same 847cc Triple that features in the MT-09, producing the same power of 115bhp at 10,000rpm and 64.5ftlb’s of torque at 8,500rpm.
 Yamaha have also made improvements on the fuelling, which was always a weak point in the original MT-09 and is now nearly perfect.

 Despite its relatively low price, the XSR900 is built to an exceptionally high standard.
 The brackets, fuel tank and clocks are all made from aluminium and not plastic, further adding to the quality feel that this bike ozzes, even the bolts used on the bike are personal to this model.

-We've got 8 Yamaha XSR900 owners' reviews on MCN, and with an overall score of 4.9 stars out of 5, it's clear it's a very popular bike.
+We've got plenty of Yamaha XSR900 owners' reviews on MCN, and it scores highly.
+It's clear it's a very popular bike.

 Value vs rivalsNext up: Equipment

 The XSR900 represents incredible value for money.
 It uses the MT-09’s brilliant triple engine and has put it in a machine that is bang on trend offering a brilliant bike at an exceptionally good price.
 It really is hard to see where Yamaha have saved on cost with this machine.

 The MT-09 is an obvious competitor for the XSR as the donor bike used to create it and if you aren’t completely sold on the XSR’s looks, the MT-09 is much more modern and brash.
 It’s also £800 cheaper in standard trim.